 No market study has been conducted for the Project and there are no contracts in place related to metal sales at the time of this report.
 No direct marketing has been done for the copper cathode that would potentially be produced at the Project and therefore no off-take agreements exist.
-These options will be reviewed in detail when the Project proceeds to the feasibility stage.
-That being said, copper is a commonly needed commodity which is priced on the open, world markets and for which, Gunnison production will represent a very small percentage of the total world copper market.
-Additionally, the Project will produce high-purity copper cathodes which are suitable for use without further refining.
+These options will be reviewed in detail when the Project proceeds.
+The Project will produce high-purity copper (LME Grade A) cathodes which are suitable for use without further refining.

-The PFS has selected \$2.75/lb copper as the study price for the Base Case, which is consistent with the price used in the 2014 PFS.
-It also agrees with the current three-year trailing (historic) average for copper price, which is \$2.89/lb.
+The Feasibility Study has selected \$2.75/lb copper as the price for the Base Case, which is consistent with the price used in the 2016 PFS Update.
+It also agrees with the three-year trailing (historic) average for copper price, which was \$2.62/lb at the time the Feasibility Study was prepared.